THE MUDDLE FAMILIES

 In the census of 6 June 1841 John was a farmer and living in one part of Browns Nest in High Hurstwood with the family of his youngest son William.
 The other part of Browns Nest was occupied by the family of Joseph Muddle, who was one of John’s other sons.
 John’s wife Mary was recorded as being at Kiln House (now Old Hall Cottage) in High Hurstwood with her grandchildren Sarah Ann Smith and William Smith (the children of her late daughter Anne), and Sarah Ann’s illegitimate 5 month old daughter Elizabeth Smith who was probably the reason Mary was staying there to look after them.

-Mary died at High Hurstwood on 8 February 1842, at the age of 72, from a ‘Visitation of God’, and her death was reported to the registrar by the coroner; there had probably been an inquest because Mary’s death had been sudden and unexpected.
-Mary was buried in St Margaret the Queen Churchyard at Buxted on 13 February 1842.
+Mary died at High Hurstwood on 8 February 1842, when just on 72 years old, from a 'Visitation of God', and her death was reported to the registrar by the coroner; there had probably been an inquest because Mary's death had been sudden and unexpected.
+Mary was buried in the Churchyard of St Margaret the Queen at Buxted on 13 February 1842.

 At the Court of the Manor of Framfield held on 21 June 1843 John Moon acknowledged satisfaction in the repayment of £200 and interest on the mortgage he had given to John Muddle.
 Also at this court it was recorded that on 27 February 1843 John Muddle had re-mortgage his Greystones property to Benjamin Minns the younger, an innkeeper of Liverpool for £210 at 5% interest.